Jim Hanna (he/him)

 Jim Hanna, MA, is Executive Director of the Cumberland County Food Security Council.
 He lives in Portland which has been his base to do food-system focused work since the early 90s.
 His children attended Portland Public Schools and he has spent much time working with and coaching students.
-He has been a Social Justice Influencer since before we named it that.
+He has been a Social Justice Influencer since (and even before) its inception!

 Our Graphic Designer